Who We Are

 The University of Illinois Police Department works to further the university’s academic mission by providing a safe place where our students, faculty and staff can excel academically and professionally.

-The University of Illinois Police Department is a 24-hour operation, and our police officers have full arrest authority in any county where university property is located.
-In 2012, the department became the first university police agency to receive accreditation through the Illinois Law Enforcement Accreditation Program.
-It offers all the traditional police services, but unlike traditional police departments, those services are uniquely tailored to meet the needs of our university in a community-based manner meant to improve and maintain a healthy climate and quality of campus life.
+The University of Illinois Police Department is a 24-hour operation, 365 days a year.
+Our officers have full police authority just like any other police department.
+UIPD is fully accredited, and we offer all the traditional police services — but unlike traditional police departments, those services are uniquely tailored to meet the needs of our university in a community-based manner meant to improve and maintain a healthy climate and quality of campus life.

 Our Patrol operations are the backbone of that effort.
 The most basic service any police department can provide is a quick response when someone calls 911.
 Our patrol officers do that and more.
 They are the first to respond when anyone needs an officer, and their careful documenting and monitoring of criminal activity in our area provides the foundation investigators and crime prevention experts need to take public safety one step further.
 In addition to responding to in-progress emergencies and other calls, their proactive policing efforts are what drives our community-based philosophy.